Docs

 For different scenarios see Work limits.

-This guide shows you how to manage employees' hours with weekends worked per period.
-This puts a limit on how many weekends employees can work in a period, for instance, if employees should only work one weekend throughout a period of one month.
+Weekends worked per period rules limit how many weekends employees can work in a period, for instance, if employees should only work 1 weekend throughout a period of 1 month.

 Period rules for weekends can be defined for a month or the entire schedule.